EISEI BUNKO MUSEUM

 1. You must clearly state at the beginning of the letter that it is an application for the use of materials.
 If you want photography of the material, you should add “Application for photography” in the letter.

-2. The application letter should be addressed to “Hosokawa Morihiro, President of the Eisei Bunko Foundation”.
+2. The application letter should be addressed to “Hosokawa Morimitsu, President of the Eisei Bunko Foundation”.

 4. Please submit A4-size paper describing the purpose of your research and its significance in detail.